Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Victor Hugo said about its interior patio: “Nowhere have I seen a construction so remarkable, serious and grandiose at the same time”.

-This should be reasons enough to include the palace in your Liège city tour.
+This should be enough to include the palace in your Liège city tour.

 Eglise Saint-Barthélemy